BradleyEDay/HoriseonAccessibility/README.md

 Provided mock-up in repository- ![mock up](./mock-up.png?raw=true "mock up")

 Provided screenshot of final site in repository - ![site displayed](./ "site displayed")

+In mock-up the footer was removed, but I left it in.